alextsui05/glog/README.md

 This repository contains a fork of version 0.3.3 of glog, a C++ implementation of the Google logging module.
+See [here](https://code.google.com/p/google-glog/) for the original project page on Google Code.
 Documentation for the implementation is in doc/.

 Installation
 -----